Pair trading strategy using reinforcement learning algortihms (PPO and A2C)

 From Experimental Frameworks to Comparative Strategy Analysis

-The project was performed in three stages.
-The first one correspond to my master’s thesis where I encompas the strategy by using three learning environments.
-The first two ones as strategies different to pair trading strategy with discrete action spaces.
+• The first stage corresponds to my master thesis in Quantitative Finance (QF), where I do encompass the strategy by using three learning environments.
+The two learning environments are aimed to adopt a strategy different from pair trading strategy with discrete action spaces.
 The third one respecting the rules of pair trading, but in continuous time.
-The results where mixed, but the takeaway that marked my analysis in this first experiment is the fact that not all RL policies are deterministic.
-Actually, this first experiment revealed that given that PPO and A2C used stochastic policy, as usual, the analysis under only one path is not something to rely on.
-You must do the analysis given a number of simulations, or Monte Carlo simulation.
+Combination of strategies and action spaces were introduced as an excercise of confirmation since RL models have gained a lot of attention in algorithmic trading.
+As results, a blended output is noticed where the main takeaway that marks my analysis is the fact that not all RL policies are deterministic, therefore model’s output is exposed to variance when extrapolated to stochastic policies.
+In effect, this first experiment revealed that given that PPO and A2C use stochastic policy, the analysis under only one path is not enought to fully rely on.
+It is required to conduct the analysis given a number of simulations, at Monte Carlo simulation style.

 Data